OpenVPN/openvpn3-linux/doxygen/openvpn3-autoload.md

 Library.

     "acl": {
+        "set-owner": UID,
         "public": BOOLEAN,
         "locked-down": BOOLEAN
     }

+#### acl: set-owner
+By default all imported configurations and automatically started sessions are owned by root.
+By setting this to a different UID value (numeric), the imported configuration profile will be set to the provided UID.
+If a session is also automatically started, the owner of this session is also set to the same value.

 #### acl: public
 This is a boolean flag enabling all users on the local system to